openstack-archive/python-redfish/README.rst

 (https://www.python.org/downloads/).
 Note that Python 2.7.9 enforces greater SSL verification requiring server certificates be installed.
-Parameters to relax the requirements are available in the library, but these configurations are discouraged due to sec
+Parameters to relax the requirements are available in the library, but these configurations are discouraged due to security.

 Python requirements are listed in requirements.txt; additional requirements for running the unit test suite are listed in test-requirements.txt.